kovidgoyal/calibre/manual/template_lang.rst

         {tags:sublist(-1,0,\,)} returns "C"
         {tags:sublist(0,-1,\,)} returns "A, B"

+    * ``swap_around_articles(separator)`` -- returns the val with articles moved to the end.
+The value can be a list, in which case each member of the list is processed.
+If the value is a list then you must provide the list value separator.
+If no separator is provided then the value is treated as being a single value, not a list.
     * ``swap_around_comma()`` -- given a field with a value of the form ``B, A``, return ``A B``.
 This is most useful for converting names in LN, FN format to FN LN.
 If there is no comma, the function returns val unchanged.
     * ``switch(pattern, value, pattern, value, ..., else_value)`` -- for each ``pattern, value`` pair, checks if the field matches the regular expression ``pattern`` and if so, returns that ``value``.
 If no ``pattern`` matches, then ``else_value`` is returned.
 You can have as many ``pattern, value`` pairs as you want.
     * ``test(text if not empty, text if empty)`` -- return `text if not empty` if the field is not empty, otherwise return `text if empty`.